nyc-crh/site/content/gallery/goldie-chu.md

 [^2]: Merin, “The ‘Other’ Community Control,” 2.

-[^3]: “Asian American Women Nurture a Growing Consciousness and Activism in Chinatown,” *New York Times*, Nov.
+[^3]: “Asian American Women Nurture a Growing Consciousness and Activism in Chinatown,” *The New York Times*, Nov.
 14, 1977.